awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

 For an example, see [Example 2: Configuring replication when the source and destination buckets are owned by different accounts](replication-walkthrough-2.md)\.

 If objects in the source bucket are tagged, note the following:
 + If the source bucket owner grants Amazon S3 permission for the `s3:GetObjectVersionTagging` and `s3:ReplicateTags` actions to replicate object tags \(through the IAM role\), Amazon S3 replicates the tags along with the objects\.
-For information about the IAM role, see [Creating an IAM Role](#setting-repl-config-same-acctowner)\.
+For information about the IAM role, see [Creating an IAM role](#setting-repl-config-same-acctowner)\.
 + If the owner of the destination bucket doesn't want to replicate the tags, they can add the following statement to the destination bucket policy to explicitly deny permission for the `s3:ReplicateTags` action\.

   ```